Analysis: Chip shortages expose Achilles' heel of Germany's recovery

 Due to the shortages of electronic components, in particular the microcontroller chips crucial to modern vehicles’ functioning, production lines had to be stopped several times for several weeks due to delivery delays, Rotter said.

-Volkswagen (VOWG_p.DE) and Daimler (DAIGn.DE) are among the companies that have been affected in the auto sector, the driving force of German manufacturing.
-Industrial giant Siemens (SIEGn.DE) is also struggling to get enough semiconductors.
+Volkswagen and Daimler are among the companies that have been affected in the auto sector, the driving force of German manufacturing.
+Industrial giant Siemens is also struggling to get enough semiconductors.

 The problem has forced many companies to announce short-time work and scale back production for the coming weeks, with the scarcity of components also expected to lead to higher end-prices for consumers and overall inflationary pressures.